Bill Leithhead's Fungi Links

 "Sanamyan" site on slime molds Excellent complilation on slime molds, also called myxomycetes.
 Based in Kamchatka, Russia.

 Wildlife Central on fungi Valuable site with myriads of links to anything at all on fungi.
 Based in UK (I think), but applicable all over the world.
+NB: A lot of these links no longer function.
+This can be associated with another link to a Home Page which covers a wide scope of life.

 BBC article on Amanita muscaria and Xmas The Influence of Fly Agaric on the Iconography of Father Christmas